 To learn about the marine life of Hampton Roads and the world, visit the Virginia Aquarium & Marine Science Center, which has more than 700 species of marine animals in globally-themed habitats.

-The region’s maritime and naval heritage is deeply rooted and can be explored in places like the Hampton Roads Naval Museum, the Battleship Wisconsin at Nauticus, and the Mariners’ Museum and Park, which also houses the USS Monitor Center.
+Explore the region’s deeply rooted maritime and naval heritage in places like the Hampton Roads Naval Museum, the Battleship Wisconsin at Nauticus, and the Mariners’ Museum and Park.

 Serving as the visitor’s center for NASA’s Langley Research Center and Langley Air Force Base, the Virginia Air and Space Science Center is the place to take budding astronomers and space lovers.
 The center contains several amazing hands-on exhibits and a 3D IMAX theater and holds summer aerospace-related camps for children.

 Art lovers will want to visit the Chrysler Museum of Art, one of the major art museums in the Southeastern United States.
 Founded in 1933 as the Norfolk Museum of Arts and Sciences, the Chrysler Museum has more than 30,000 objects and is known for its glass studio, which provides beginner glassmaking classes.
-Other artistic venues in Hampton Roads include the Torggler Fine Arts Center at Christopher Newport University (CNU) and the Ferguson Center for the Arts at CNU.
+Other artistic venues in Hampton Roads include the Torggler Fine Arts Center and the Ferguson Center for the Arts, both located at Christopher Newport University.

 Where to Eat in Hampton Roads

 Originally opening as a burger joint in the 1960s, Waterman’s Surfside Grille has long been a staple to the Virginia Beach restaurant scene.
 This upscale seafood restaurant is known for its Orange Crush, a favorite drink in Virginia Beach.
 The restaurant also has an extensive kids menu with items like crab cakes and smoothies.
-Take some time to browse the restaurant’s adjacent gift shop and if you’re looking for other fantastic seafood restaurants, visit Waterman’s two sister properties: Chix on the Beach and the Shack on 8th.
+Take some time to browse the restaurant’s adjacent gift shop.
+If you’re looking for other fantastic seafood restaurants, visit Waterman’s two sister properties: Chix on the Beach and The Shack on 8th.

 Located just steps from the sands of Virginia Beach, Rudee’s Restaurant & Cabana Bar serves burgers, sandwiches, and fresh seafood items like Hatteras clam chowder and fried oyster sandwiches.
 The restaurant also has a full-service outdoor bar and a year-round outdoor marina deck.

-For some of the tastiest barbecue, check out Smoke BBQ, which also serves fish and chips and blackened salmon.
+For some of the tastiest barbecue in the region, check out Smoke BBQ in Newport News, which also serves seafood dishes like fish and chips and blackened salmon.
 The restaurant has a 40-foot ceiling heater for patio dining during cooler months.
 Visit the Crab Shack on the James for good food and the best sunset views.

 Photo Credit: Bill Crabtree Jr.

-When dining with kids, classic foods like pizza, hot dogs, and ice cream are always a good idea.
-North End Pizza in Virginia Beach, Benny’s Pizza in Newport News, and Granby Street Pizza in Norfolk are three of the best pizza parlors in the region.
-The Barking Dog in Hampton is the place to go for delicious hot dogs like its signature Kamikaze Dog, a hot dog topped with grilled onions, teriyaki, nori, and wasabi mayo.
-For the best sweet treats, visit the Sweet Spot, Lolly’s Creamery, Strawberry Fields Gelato, Pelican’s SnoBalls, and Doumar's—home of the first waffle cone.
+When dining with kids, classic foods like pizza and ice cream are always a good idea.
+North End Pizza in Virginia Beach, Benny Cantiere's in Newport News, and Granby Street Pizza in Norfolk are three of the best pizza parlors in the region.
+For the best sweet treats, visit the Sweet Spot, Lolly’s Creamery, Strawberry Fields Gelato, Pelican’s SnoBalls, and Doumar's — home of the first waffle cone.

-Did you know that Hampton Roads has its own craft and wine trail?
+For more adult options, did you know that Hampton Roads has its own craft beer and wine trail?
 A few stops along the Toast the Coast: Coastal Virginia’s Beer, Wine & Shine Trail include Coastal Fermentory, Ironclad Distillery, and Mermaid Winery.

 Where to Stay in Hampton Roads

-The Cavalier Resort, which includes the Historic Cavalier Hotel and Beach Club and the Marriott Virginia Beach Oceanfront, is the prime location to book when staying on the waterfront of Virginia Beach.
+The Cavalier Resort, which includes the Historic Cavalier Hotel, the Marriott Virginia Beach Oceanfront, and the Embassy Suites by Hilton Virginia Beach Oceanfront Resort, is the prime location to book when staying on the waterfront of Virginia Beach.
 The complex contains several dining options, a luxury spa, two adjacent pools, and direct beach access.
-A new Embassy Suites hotel will join the complex in 2023.